scroll-into-view/scroll-into-view-if-needed/README.md

 import scrollIntoView from 'scroll-into-view-if-needed'
 // Even if all you do is this
 scrollIntoView(node, { scrollMode: 'if-needed' })
-// You end up with the same bundlesize as people who need
+// You would end up with the same bundlesize as people who need
 // smooth scrolling to work in browsers that don't support it natively scrollIntoView(node, { behavior: 'smooth', scrollMode: 'if-needed' })
 ```

-Because of this you need to choose a strategy that matches your priorities: load time, consistency or quality.
+That's why only native smooth scrolling is supported out of the box.
+There are two common ways you can smooth scroll browsers that don't support it natively.
+Below is all three, which one is best for you depends on what is the most important to your use case:: load time, consistency or quality.

 ##### Load time